 4. Prepare questions about the technology

 The fourth step is preparing questions, basic and technical, that will help you make the decision to license the technology.
 Each technology will have different questions, but it’s a good practice to review the patent and make sure you’re clear on what the license will make available in addition to the right to practice the invention, like test data, prototypes, or technical assistance from the inventor.

-For physical inventions it’s good to ask about materials and manufacturing processes.
-For software you might ask about current development or updates, but generally there’s not a bad question, and your questions will help TechLink help you.
+For physical inventions, it’s good to ask about materials and manufacturing processes.
+For software, you might ask about current development or updates, but generally, there’s not a wrong question, and your questions will help TechLink help you.

 And it’s good to ask a lot of questions.
 They can be specific or as simple as “Is there a prototype?”
 TechLink’s staff will answer these questions or help you find the answer.
 Remember, we’re here to help businesses and defense laboratories be successful in forming partnerships.